Aaaaaalice2206/CommLab/little-red/README.md

 - Rather than adapting the narrative as a linear journey through a forest, I fragmented the story into everyday phone interactions.
 Little Red's process of walking in the forest was mostly shown in a series of digital spaces: a lock screen, a messaging app, location tracking, social media, and a notes application instead of physical ones (though there are also changes in background that reflects her process of walking).

 - The wolf no longer appears as a physical character.
 Instead, it exists as an anonymous and subtle presence appearing only in the corners of Little Red's selfies on her social media post.
-By removing a visible antagonist, I aimed to make the danger feel ambient and unavoidable to reflect how digital threats often operate without clear identity or location.
+By removing a visible antagonist, I aimed to make the danger feel ambient and unavoidable to reflect how threats often operate without clear identity or location in the digital era.

 ---